lcyjames/Roiico/README.md

 <ins>**RoiicoSIM**</ins>

 ```
-RoiicoSIM(seed=NA, n, gamma, beta, alpha1, alpha2, mu, sigma)
+RoiicoSIM(seed=NA, n, a, VT, beta, gamma, rho, pattern)
 ```
 This function generates a data set according to the model of the simulation study in Lee et al. (2024+) that takes the following arguments:
 >- `n` is the sample size
->- `gamma` is the coefficient of X
+>- `a` is the proportion of triangles associated with the survival outcomes, set to be 0.01, 0.05, or 0.1 in the study
->- `beta` is the 'baseline' coefficient of Z
+>- `beta` is the coefficient of the non-image covariate `Z`
->- `alpha1` is an intercept added to the regression when Z is greater than the random change-point
->- `alpha2` is the coefficient of Z added to the regression when Z is greater than the random change-point
+>- `gamma` is the coefficient of the image covariates
->- `mu` is the mean of the change-point distribution
+>- `rho` is the transformation parameter, set to be 0, 0.5, or 1 in the study
->- `sigma` is the standard deviation of the change-point distribution
+>- `pattern` is a vector containing the indexes of the triangles to be selected, with length less than or equal to `nrow(VT$Tr)`

 Example:
 ```